 - Freckles: genetically determined, often lighter and seasonal.

-How does red light therapy work for pigmentation spots?
+How does Red Light Therapy work on pigmentation spots?

-- Boost in cell energy: The mitochondria (the “powerhouses” of your cells) get a boost, allowing skin cells to repair and renew faster.
+- Boost in cell energy: The mitochondria (the “powerhouses” of your cells) get a boost, causing skin cells to repair and renew faster.

 - Reduced inflammation: Many pigmentation spots arise from inflammation.
-Red light soothes the skin, helping PIH fade faster.
+Red light soothes the skin, allowing PIH to fade faster.

 - Suppression of excessive melanin production: Research shows that red light can inhibit the activity of tyrosinase, the enzyme that produces melanin.
 This slows the formation of new dark spots.

-- Improved skin texture: Red light stimulates collagen, making the skin more even and firmer.
+- Improved skin texture: Red light stimulates collagen, which makes the skin more even and firmer.
 This indirectly helps reduce visible spots.

-Important to know: red light works best on superficial pigmentation such as acne spots and sun damage.
+Important to know: red light works especially well on superficial pigmentation such as acne spots and sun damage.
 Deeper pigmentation, like melasma, responds less predictably.

 What does the science say?